 8. The Lion King

-Disney’s multi award-winning musical The Lion King will redefine your expectations of theatre as this beloved film has been transformed into a spectacular theatrical experience exploding with glorious colours and stunning effects.
+Disney’s multi-award-winning musical The Lion King will redefine your expectations of theatre as this beloved film has been transformed into a spectacular theatrical experience exploding with glorious colours and stunning effects.
 It tells the story of Simba, a wide-eyed cub who must succeed his father as the King of the Pride Lands, although facing some power struggles along the way.
-The Lion King has in fact been running at the Lyceum Theatre in the West End since it opened in October 1999, and has captivated audiences for the last 19 years with well-loved tunes like ‘The Circle of Life’ and ‘Hakuna Matata.’
+The Lion King has in fact been running at the Lyceum Theatre in the West End since it opened in October 1999, and has captivated audiences for over two decades with well-loved tunes like ‘The Circle of Life’ and ‘Hakuna Matata.’

 7. Mamma Mia!

 Written by ABBA band members Benny Andersson and Björn Ulvaeus, Mamma Mia is the ultimate feel-good show, featuring the hits ‘Super Trouper,’ ‘Dancing Queen’ and, of course, ‘Mamma Mia.’
 It tells the story of Sophie who invites three men who may be her father to her wedding on a remote Greek Island, which can never end too well!
 It first opened in the West End in 1999 at the Prince Edward Theatre before transferring to its current home, the Novello Theatre in 2012.